 Children under the age of 12 are not permitted in the restaurant after 7pm.
 Children under 12 may dine from 6pm.
 The hotel offer a baby listening service (only possible in some bedrooms) should parents wish to dine separately.

-We have two rooms in which we allow up to 2 dogs at a cost of £25 per night.
-We regret that dogs are not allowed in the public areas.
+They have two rooms in which they allow up to 2 dogs at a cost of £25 per night.
+They regret that dogs are not allowed in the public areas.